chipweinberger/flutter_blue_plus/README.md

 </p>
 <br><br>

-**Flutter Blue is simple way to add BLE to any app, however [flutter_reactive_ble](https://github.com/PhilipsHue/flutter_reactive_ble) is generally best for apps that need the highest reliability.
-See https://github.com/boskokg/flutter_blue_plus/issues/264**

 ## Introduction

 FlutterBluePlus is a bluetooth plugin for [Flutter](https://flutter.dev), a new app SDK to help developers build modern multi-platform apps.
 Note: this plugin is continuous work from FlutterBlue since maintaince stoped.